Regents of the University of Michigan: Controversy over the homeopathic school

 Nothing further happened until 1855, when the Legislature revisited the subject and modified the Organic Act to include the provision that "there shall always be one Professor of Homœopathy in the Department of Medicine."
 The Board of Regents again took no action to comply.
 In 1867, the Legislature used the power of the purse and passed a statewide property tax to benefit the university "provided the board of regents would comply with the law of 1855, and appoint at least one professor in the medical department of the university."
 Although the money was desperately needed, the regents again refused to comply, and two years later the money was released by the Legislature without restriction.
 By 1871, the expressed public desire for a Homeopathic School led the Board of Regents to consider establishing one at Detroit, separate from the Medical School.
 In 1875, the school was actually established, but in Ann Arbor, not Detroit.

 In 1895, the positions were reversed, and the Legislature tried to force the regents to move the Homeopathic School from Ann Arbor to Detroit.
 The regents refused, and the Michigan Supreme Court ruled that the state constitution explicitly defined the powers of the Board of Regents independently of the Legislature, while every other corporation the constitution created had its powers specified by the Legislature.
 Justice Claudius Grant wrote: "No other conclusion was...possible than that the intention was to place the institution in the direct and exclusive control of the people themselves, through a constitutional body elected by them."

 This ruling established the precedent that regents are constitutional officers and the Board of Regents is an independent body answerable to the people of the state, not to the Governor or Legislature.
 The Homeopathic School at the center of the battle was eventually merged into the Medical School in 1922.

+2026 commencement address

+On May 2, 2026, outgoing chair of the faculty senate and professor of history and African studies Derek Peterson delivered an address at the University of Michigan's Spring Commencement ceremony.
+In his address, he praised "pro-Palestinian student activists who have, over these past two years, opened our hearts to the injustice and inhumanity to Israel’s war in Gaza."

+Sarah Hubbard, a Republican and current Michigan Regent, wrote on social media, "While I wasn't there yesterday to see it in person, what I have seen is incredibly troubling and disappointing.
+It is very difficult to execute meaningful consequences on tenured faculty but as a leader I can help set the tone and expectations for their conduct."

+Michael Schostak and Lena Epstein, Republican-endorsed candidates for the 2026 Michigan Board of Regents election, issued a joint statement condemning Peterson's speech, saying, "commencement ceremonies exist to unite the University community around academic achievement, personal growth, and the promise of what comes next.
+It should not become a stage for political activism that leaves students feeling excluded or uncomfortable during one of the most important milestones of their lives."